Modern India

 More recent in his art the theme of the fall appears in the late 1980s.
 A bull or bird is tightly entwined with a human being in a hopeless weightlessness.

-In the painting coming for sale the bovine is fat and strangely peaceful, upturned body and four legs upwards.
+In the above example the bovine is fat and strangely peaceful, upturned body and four legs upwards.
 It has no eyes, as blind as the cut head placed in front of Durga in other compositions.
 A leg and the tail are interchanged.
 Two hands coming out from below are the only human attributes in this almost invisible embrace.

 This artwork brings together the two preferred themes of the artist, the bull and the fall.